 Just as there is not one typical gig worker or one typical job, there is not one way to characterize the experience of participating in the gig economy.
 Diversity of experiences is a central theme of non-standard work.

 Most gig workers report being satisfied by their work arrangements

-Across surveys, more than two thirds of non-standard workers report being satisfied with their work arrangements.123 Many report appreciating the control this work allows them over their time and the flexibility of scheduling.4 In addition, many root their satisfaction in the income their gig work provides.
+Across surveys, more than three-quarters of non-standard workers report being satisfied with their work arrangements.123 Many report appreciating the control this work allows them over their time and the flexibility of scheduling.4 In addition, many root their satisfaction in the income their gig work provides.
 In many cases, gig work income smooths unstable earnings from a traditional job.5 In others, people turn to gig work to deal with financial hardships,6 or simply to meet basic needs and pay the bills.7 Others use their gig earnings for traveling or other discretionary expenses.8 Another desirable aspect can be these arrangements’ low barrier to entry.
 Some forms of non-standard work are accessible for workers who may otherwise struggle to enter the labor market, including immigrant and formerly incarcerated populations.9

 When asked, survey respondents tend to say they pursue non-standard work out of choice rather than out of necessity.10 Looking at levels of satisfaction and perceived advantages and challenges, though, gives better insight into the experiences of this work than asking about motivations, since people are likely to describe their circumstances as the result of choice regardless of financial or other pressures that influence them.11

 - 1. In MBO Partners’ survey, 76 percent of Full-Time Independents reported satisfaction with independent arrangements.
 MBO Partners, “The State of Independence in America” (Herndon, VA: 2020), https://www.mbopartners.com/state-of-independence.
 More information about this and subsequent studies can be found in the Research section of the Data Hub.